Dumarsais Estimé: Youth and education

-His uncle, Estilus Estimé, mayor of Verrettes (1936) and senator of the Republic (1938), cared for his education and exercised a great influence over his nephew.
-He opened his mind to Haitian social reality and convinced him of the need for courage and honesty in public affairs.
+His uncle, Estilus Estimé, mayor of Verrettes (1936) and senator of the Republic (1938), ensured his education and exercised a great deal of influence over Dumarsais.
+Estilus attempted to make Dumarsais aware of the Haitian social reality of the time and convinced him of the need for greater integrity in public affairs.

 Estilus Estimé sent the young Dumarsais to the friars of Saint-Louis de Gonzague in St Marc; he then attended Collège Pinchinat and went to Lycée Alexandre-Pétion in Port-au-Prince until his baccalaureate.
-He was taught by masters such as Jean Price-Mars, Catts Pressoir and Jean-Chrysostome Dorsainvil.
+At these institutions it is reported he was taught by masters such as Jean Price-Mars, Catts Pressoir and Jean-Chrysostome Dorsainvil.
+Dumarsais was fifteen when the American Occupation of Haiti began in July 1915 and this period would profoundly influence his teenage years along with his future career.
 In 1920, he was appointed as a tutor at Lycée Pétion while still attending law school.
-He taught mathematics there until 1926, graduating along the way.
-He was dismissed from his position after publicly expressing his opposition to the government of President Louis Borno and the American occupation.

-Estimé was fifteen when the American Occupation of Haiti began (July 1915-August 1934).
-This period left its mark on his teenage years and determined the direction of his adult life.
-Estimé was a scholar (passionate about French literature and philosophy) with a fierce desire to liberate Haiti from foreign occupation and change the society in which he lived.
+He taught mathematics there until 1926, also graduating during this time.
+Dumarsais was dismissed from his position after publicly expressing his opposition to the government of President Louis Borno and the then ongoing United States occupation of Haiti.
+Dumarsais was described as a scholar (passionate about French literature and philosophy) with a fierce desire to liberate Haiti from foreign influence and change Haitian society.
 It was necessary, according to him, to fight against the abuses of the traditional elite and educate the masses.
-His thinking was marked by social concerns and a tireless determination to serve his people and his country.

-Early Policy Career
+Early political career

 Election to the Chamber of Deputies

 As a lawyer, he first practised in St. Marc before entering politics and being elected deputy in 1930 in the constituency of Verrettes.
-On February 21, 1935 he won the confidence of his colleagues who elected him President of the Chamber of Deputies with 27 votes out of 28².
+On February 21, 1935, he won the confidence of his colleagues who elected him President of the Chamber of Deputies with 27 votes out of 28.